This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Click on Launchpad from your dock, and select QuickTime Player.
 By default, the QuickTime application is located in the Other folder in Launchpad.

-Click on the QuickTime Player menu at the top left of your screen and choose File–New Screen Recording.
+Click on the QuickTime Player menu bar at the top left of your screen and choose File–New Screen Recording.

-You’ll see the screenshot applet appear with two options for screen recording: Record Entire Screen, represented by a solid rectangle with a circle record icon in the bottom right corner, and Record Selected Portion, represented by a rectangle with a dotted line plus the record icon.
+You’ll see the screenshot applet appear with two options for new screen recording: Record Entire Screen, represented by a solid rectangle with a circle record icon in the bottom right corner, and Record Selected Portion, represented by a rectangle with a dotted line plus the record icon.

 Clicking on the Options menu gives various choices, including the option to Show Mouse Clicks as well as file save location.
 One thing of note is the audio input option.
 You’ll notice there’s no internal audio option–only microphone options.